Birding Blue Point Spring

 Description

-This is a place in the desert where water flows and forms a little spot of green with a few palm trees.
+Blue Point Spring is a place to go bird watching in the desert where water flows and forms a little spot of green with a few palm trees.
 There used to be buildings here, but they burned long ago, leaving a few foundations and the palm trees.
 This isn't a birding destination, but it is one of several places to stop and bird if you are traveling along the north side of Lake Mead.

 Blue Point Spring